-Most people experience brief moments of fear just before a public speaking engagement or a first date.
-However, for 40 million adults suffering from anxiety disorders, feelings of fear and dread disrupt their lives for at least six months.
+Many people experience brief moments of fear just before a public speaking engagement or a first date.
+However, for people suffering from anxiety disorders, feelings of fear and dread aren't one-time events.
+They disrupt their lives for at least six months out of the year.

 While many different anxiety disorders exist, Dr. Blue says that the most common are:

-Social anxiety disorder is characterized by the fear of being judged negatively in social settings.
-The severe fear often causes the person to avoid social situations, which can significantly restrict his or her life.
+Social anxiety disorder, which is characterized by the fear of being judged negatively in social settings.

-“Treatment options differ for specific phobias, social anxiety, GAD and PTSD,” says Dr. Blue.
+“Treatment options differ for specific phobias, social anxiety, generalized anxiety and post-traumatic stress disorders,” says Dr. Blue.
 “However, most anxiety disorders are treated with medication, psychotherapy or both.”

-A physician may ask the patient about his or her medical and psychiatric history, perform a physical examination and order lab tests to determine the best treatment for controlling the disorder.
+At your appointment, your physician may ask about your medical and psychiatric history, perform a physical examination and order lab tests to determine the best treatment for controlling the disorder.

 or DOs, look beyond your symptoms to understand how lifestyle and

 environmental factors affect your wellbeing.
 They listen and partner

 with you to help you get healthy and stay well.